 Loss of limb creates a severe handicap.
 For many amputees a prosthesis restores full mobility and resumption of normal life activities.
 In Texas, there are many people who remain handicapped because they cannot afford a prosthesis.
 Many people are uninsured or unable to pay their co-pay or deductible.
 Medicaid does not pay for prosthetic limbs.
 Prolonged wheelchair confinement dramatically increases respiratory and wound complications, risk of pulmonary embolus, and postoperative pain.
 Diabetes greatly increases the risk of limb loss.
 San Antonio has twice as many diabetics as any other city in America.
-The prosthetics foundation, which has recently moved its headquarters to San Antonio, exists to help amputees throughout Texas in need of financial assistance.
+The Prosthetic Foundation, which has recently moved its headquarters to San Antonio, exists to help amputees throughout Texas in need of financial assistance.

 Did you know?